Informer (TV series)

-Informer is a British television drama programme, created and written by Rory Haines and Sohrab Noshirvani and produced by Neal Street Productions for the BBC.
+Informer is a British television drama series, created and written by Rory Haines and Sohrab Noshirvani and produced by Neal Street Productions for the BBC.
 The six-part series stars Paddy Considine, Bel Powley, Nabhaan Rizwan, and Jessica Raine.
 The series began broadcasting on BBC One on 16 October 2018.

 Amazon Prime Video agreed to a distribution deal to broadcast the show outside the United Kingdom and Ireland.

 In Belgium, Canvas started broadcasting the series on 27 April 2019.

 Synopsis

-Raza (Nabhaan Rizwan) is a young second-generation British Pakistani man from London who is coerced into informing by Gabe (Paddy Considine), a counterterrorism officer for the fictional Counter-Terrorism Special Unit (CTSU), his newfound role in National safety leads him into a variety of dangerous situations, alliances and a struggle to balance both his civilian lifestyle and be the person that his family knows, as well of that of a police informer.
+Raza (Nabhaan Rizwan) is a young second-generation British Pakistani man from London who is coerced into informing by Gabe (Paddy Considine), an officer in the (fictional) Counter-Terrorism Special Unit (CTSU).
+His newfound role in national security leads him into a variety of dangerous situations and alliances, and he struggles to balance his civilian lifestyle as the person that his family knows, with the secrecy and dangers of being a police informer.